amill123/javascript-test-engin/README.md

 17/08/2020
-//Updated the get query for retrieving the list of article id's to include limitToFirst which is specific to firebace system - which required the inclusion of orderBy.
+//Updated the get query for retrieving the list of article id's to include limitToFirst which is specific to firebase system - which required the inclusion of orderBy.
 Previous attempts to include headers and ?limit=25 did not work - had to access firebase api description for assistance